-Finally, the Board of Directors refers to the Belgian Act of 28 July 2011 prescribing that any listed company needs to take appropriate measures in order to assure that within the legal timeframe, the Board of Directors has to be composed of one third of female directors by 2017.
-In light of the gender diversity, it is the intention of the Company to appoint a second female director in due time.
-Various stakeholders of the Company have been contacted to send potential femal candidate directors for Option to be able to meet these criteria.
+Finally, the Board of Directors refers to the Belgian Act of 28 July 2011 prescribing that any listed company needs to take appropriate measures in order to assure that within the legal timeframe, the Board of Directors has to be composed of one third of female directors.
+In light of the gender diversity, it is the intention of the Company to appoint two female director in due time time (i.e. by 2019).
+Various stakeholders of the Company have been contacted to send potential female candidate directors for Option to be able to meet these criteria.